JamesTech100/E05a-Input/README.md

 # E05-Input

+-- The Following assignment has been completed by James Ashcraft

 This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows: